Skip to main content

 June 24, 2022

 More than a hundred protesters of all ages lined Washington Street in downtown Naperville on Friday after the U.S. Supreme Court overturned Roe v.
 Wade.
+The protest was organized by the Illinois National Organization for Women, American Association of University Women, the League of Women Voters and the National Council of Jewish Women in Illinois.

 June 23, 2022

 Congressmen Joe Neguse of Colorado, Tim Burchett of Tennessee and Bill Foster of Illinois have introduced legislation to identify national composting infrastructure challenges and improve recycling data measurement and reporting.
+Called the Recycling and Composting Accountability Act (RCAA), the bill is designed to fill information gaps in America's recycling and composting systems.

 June 18, 2022